 - The programme is based at SOAS, the heart of Ethnomusicology and the study of world cultures in the UK, at the Russell Square Campus in central London.
 What better chance to combine meeting an eclectic bunch of Yiddish enthusiasts with exploring one of Europe’s finest capital cities.

 - Any questions?
-Please don’t hesitate to get in touch with the JMI team for extra information about the course, accommodation advice or financial support.
+Please don’t hesitate to contact JMI team for extra information about the course, accommodation advice or financial support.
 We can offer our students a discount on housing with the University of London.

 Full rate £250 (£225 if booked before 1st June 2020)